New EnglandFarm Guide

 Massachusetts has one of New England's strongest peach-picking networks, with options from the North Shore and central Massachusetts to the Pioneer Valley and western hills.

 A hot week can move fruit quickly, and a crowded weekend can clear rows.
-Use each farm's update, map location, and nearby listings to shape the drive.
+Compare each farm's update, map location, and nearby farms before choosing the drive.

 Shelburne, MA